How long does pressure treated wood last?

 Staining treated wood

-Not only can you stain treated wood, staining is actually good for your new deck.
-Although the treated wood doesn't need to be protected against rot, staining it will help reduce surface cracking.
+Not only can you stain treated wood, staining and painting pressure treated wood is actually good for your new deck.
+Although the treated wood doesn’t need to be protected against rot, staining it will help reduce surface cracking.

 Types of green-treated lumber

 The kind of stain you put on your deck and when you apply it depend on the type and condition of your treated wood.
 There are three basic categories of green-treated, or Wolmanized, lumber.
 (Wolmanizing is a patented manufacturing process.)

 Wet treated wood: The most common kind is still wet when you buy it.
 It’ll be noticeably heavier than kiln-dried pressure treated lumber.
 It may even “spit” at you when you nail it down.
 Let this lumber dry out (from a few weeks to six months, depending on the weather and the condition of the lumber) before applying any stain.

 Treated wood containing water repellent: Manufacturers sometimes add a water repellent to their lumber.
 Look for a tag that says Thompsonized or ask the dealer if your lumber is this type.
 If you buy this type, make sure you use an oil-based exterior stain.
 Painting pressure treated wood with a water-based stain won’t adhere well, because of the repellent.